Flag of Herm

 The flag of Herm is white with a red St George's Cross with a banner of the arms of Herm in the canton; the arms are azure, between two dolphins argent a bend or bearing three cowled Benedictine monks sable.
-The ratio is 3:5.
-The flag was designed by the British vexillologist William Crampton.
+The ratio of the flag is 3:5.
+It was designed by the British vexillologist William Crampton.
 The arms of Herm was adopted in 1953.
 Around 1951 the island used a blue flag with the coat of arms of Guernsey near the hoist.